kekse1/smartwatch/README.md

 I made them all 'from scratch', as usual.
 Some are better, some are merely tryouts.. and here they are, with the original, animated `.webp` images (plus some transparency).

-The **Inspector** is available for any of these.. there you'll my 'source codes' (maybe interesting for you, because there is sometimes 'many' maths hidden in there; inter alia all the rules of three, or even the sine and cosine positionings, etc.)! **;)~**
+The **Inspector** is available for all of these.. there you'll my 'source codes' (maybe interesting for you, because there is sometimes 'many' maths hidden in there; inter alia all the rules of three, or even the sine and cosine positionings, etc.)! **;)~**